-The Group maintained a borrowing facility of US$500 million (equivalent to HK$3,922.7 million) (30 June 2017: US$500 million (equivalent to HK$3,875 million)) from a related company in which Mr. Pan, the controlling shareholder of the Company, has a beneficial interest.
-During the year, the Group repaid approximately HK$479.7 million which had been drawn down in the prior year for financing the acquisition of the Group’s properties under development.
-As a result, the amount of the facilities utilized as at 30 June 2018 was lowered to approximately US$4.8 million (equivalent to HK$37.9 million), being the loan amount outstanding at 30 June 2018.
+The Group maintained a borrowing facility of US$500 million (equivalent to HK$3,906.0 million) (30 June 2018: US$500 million (equivalent to HK$3,922.7 million)) from a related company in which Mr. Pan, the controlling shareholder of the Company, has a beneficial interest.
+During the year, the Group repaid approximately US$4.8 million (equivalent to HK$37.9 million), being the loan amount outstanding at 30 June 2018.
 As a result, none of the facilities was utilized as at 30 June 2019.
-The borrowing facility available for draw down as at 30 June 2018 was approximately US$495.2 million (equivalent to HK$3,884.8 million) (30 June 2017: US$433.2 million (equivalent to HK$3,356.7 million)).
+The borrowing facility available for draw down as at 30 June 2019 was US$500 million (equivalent to HK$3,906.0 million) (30 June 2018: approximately US$495.2 million (equivalent to HK$3,884.8 million)).

 As the Group’s key operations are located in Hong Kong, China, the US and France, its major assets and liabilities are primarily denominated in Hong Kong dollar, Renminbi, the US dollar and euro.
 While the Group has yet to formulate a formal policy on foreign currency hedging, it will, as always, continue to monitor its exposure to foreign exchange fluctuations carefully and may introduce appropriate hedging measures should the need arises.

-In addition, the Group pledged its prepaid land lease payments with a net carrying amount of HK$48.5 million (30 June 2017: HK$48.4 million) and buildings with a net carrying amount of HK$1,616.5 million (30 June 2017: HK$1,608.2 million) for a bank facility granted but not yet utilized as at 30 June 2019.
+In addition, the Group pledged its prepaid land lease payments with a net carrying amount of HK$45.3 million and buildings with a net carrying amount of HK$1,514.7 million for a bank facility granted but not yet utilized as at 30 June 2019.
 As of 30 June 2019, the banking facility had expired but the relevant pledge has not yet been released.

 Real Estate Business